Detroit arts and culture

 Through the Kresge Artist Fellowships, we seek to advance the art forms and professional careers of artists from dance/music, film/theatre, literary arts and visual arts and to elevate the profile of the artistic community.

-Each year, we provide funding for 18 fellowships of $25,000 each.
+Each year, we provide funding of $25,000 each for 18 fellowships.
 They are awarded to visual, performing and literary artists living and working in metropolitan Detroit.

 The Artist Fellowships are administered by the Detroit-based College for Creative Studies, one of the nation’s leading institutions for art and design education.